-The allocation for this TMDL involves a wasteload allocation (WLA) for permitted sources, a load allocation (LA) for unpermitted nonpoint sources, and an implicit margin of safety (MOS), which should result in attainment of water quality standards in HUC 03160104.
+The allocation for this TMDL involves a wasteload allocation (WLA) for permitted sources, a load allocation (LA) for unpermitted nonpoint sources, and an implicit margin of safety (MOS), which should result in attainment of water quality standards.
 According to 40 CFR §130.2 (i), TMDLs can be expressed in terms of mass per time, toxicity, or other appropriate measure.

-This TMDL is expressed as the tons of sediment that can be discharged from an acre of a subwatershed during a day (tons/acre/day) at the effective discharge and still attain the applicable water quality standard.
+This TMDL is expressed as the tons of sediment that can be discharged from an acre of an oxbow lake watershed during a day (tons/acre/day) at the effective discharge of the oxbow tributaries and still attain the applicable water quality standard.
 It is appropriate to apply the same target yield to permitted (WLA) and unpermitted (LA) watershed areas.
 For load TMDLs the WLA and LA are summed to calculate the TMDL.
 Because this TMDL is expressed as a yield, as long as all activities, permitted or unpermitted, meet the same yield, the TMDL yield will be met, regardless of the relative load contribution.

 The methods used to develop these values are described in detail in the reports titled, "Reference" and "Impacted" Rates of Suspended-Sediment Transport for Use in Developing Clean Sediment TMDLs: Mississippi and the Southeastern United States (Simon, et al., 2002b) and Actual and Reference Sediment Yields for the James Creek Watershed - Mississippi (Simon, et al., 2002a).
+It is important to remember that oxbow lakes fill in with sediment naturally over time.
+The goal of this TMDL is to promote best management practices to reduce anthropogenic sources of sediment that would accelerate the sediment transport to the oxbow lakes.